einouqo/use-raf/packages/loop/README.md

 ## Performance

 Benchmarked against `react-use` and `@shined/react-use`.
 While having heavier (~10-15%) mount cost, all hooks show about the same performance without throttling.
-When throttling is enabled, this implementation uses a combination of `setTimeout` and `requestAnimationFrame` to maintain the target frame rate.
+When throttling is enabled, `@use-raf/loop` uses a combination of `setTimeout` and `requestAnimationFrame` to maintain the target frame rate, showing better performance over `@shined/react-use` with relatively high throttling.
 Note that `react-use` does not support throttling and was excluded from throttling benchmarks.

 ### Benchmark Results